Moopinger/blog/_posts/2024-01-31-SmuggleFuzz.markdown

 ## Better late than never

-2021 was an weird year.
+2021 was a weird year.
 As we started to socialy re-engage with our friends and peers, I found myself trying to grasp onto the remnants of my social skills and sanity.
 Amidst this, some individuals were diligently at work, getting out an important message.
 [James Kettle](https://twitter.com/albinowax) and [Emile Lerner](https://twitter.com/emil_lerner), in their separate endeavors, explored the intricacies of HTTP/2 downgrade attacks, unveiling their findings at respective conferences.
 For those yet to delve into the subject of downgrade attacks, read on here:

 * [https://portswigger.net/research/http2](https://portswigger.net/research/http2)